martinbean/martinbean.dev/_posts/2019-11-07-using-value-objects-in-projects.md

 }
 ```

-Now when I call `$video->duration`, I’ll get a `Duration` instance (if the duration
+Now when I call `$video->duration`, I’ll get a `Duration` instance (if the duration is greater than zero).
-is greater than zero).
-If I use this attribute in a [Blade][4] template, then it’ll
-just be cast to a string and the original value presented thanks to the `__toString()`
+If I use this attribute in a [Blade][4] template, then it’ll just be cast to a string and the original value presented thanks to the `__toString()` method:
-method:

 ```html
 {% raw %}<p>Duration: {{ $video->duration }}</p>{% endraw %}
 ```

 ## Value objects for multiple properties
-In my application, a video can also be rented and streamed for a predetermined
-length of time and monetary amount.
+In my application, a video can also be rented and streamed for a predetermined length of time and amount.
 This time and amount is set by the content owner.
 I have three properties representing this:

 * `rental_amount`